 Abstraction At Work

 Abstraction’s etymology from late Latin, abstrahere, is to separate, to draw away.
 In its uncompounded root form, trahere has a wider set of meanings, including to take on, assume, acquire.
 It means to draw together, bring together, draw along, to attract, to allure.
-To manufacture.
 To ponder, consider.
 It also refers to time, as in: to protract, to draw out, drag out, linger through, extend, prolong, lengthen, delay.
-Abstraction at Work brings these dimensions at the root of abstraction into work.
+Abstraction at Work brings these dimensions at the root of abstraction and others into work.